Cross-Country Ski Trail Conditions in Lutsen and Tofte

 Cascade River State Park trails are consistent with the North Shore topography; cliffs intermixed with forest land.
 All types of wildlife can be seen along the trail.
 Ski trails range from easy to difficult.
 One loop is available for the less experienced skier.
 Trails connect to…

 Cascade River State Park has 17 miles of groomed cross country ski trails.
 One beginner loop is available.
 Other trails are more difficult, and connect to other local trails outside the park.
 Trails are also available for hiking and snowshoeing.
 You can snowshoe anywhere in Minnesota's state parks and recreation areas, except on trails that are specifically groomed for another activity, such as skiing or snowmobiling.
+This system can connect to the Norpine ski trail system as well as the Bally Creek ski trail system.
+Two miles of groomed snowmobile trail connect to local trail systems, including the C.J.
+Ramstad/North Shore State Trail.

 - Total Distance: 27.2 KM